 In accordance with the regulations set by the Financial Conduct Authority, a disclosure specific to the Company's portfolio will be published on the Manager's website.
-This report will provide data on the portfolio's carbon footprint and the largest individual contributors to it by individual issuer and sector as well as the overall net zero alignment of the portfolio.

-Under Listing Rule 15.4.29(R), the Company, as a listed closedend investment company, is exempt from complying with the TCFD.
+This report will provide Under Listing Rule 15.4.29(R), the Company, as a listed closedend investment company, is exempt from complying with the TCFD.